 Just one year later, Berners-Lee conceived a global hypertext project with the Belgian informatics engineer and computer scientist Robert Cailliau.
 The physicist then developed the required HTTP transfer protocol, the URL, and the first browser, as well as the first web server.

-The first website could still be found on http://info.cern.ch.
+The first website can still be found at http://info.cern.ch.

 Tim Berners-Lee